Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Matrix-Induced Autologous Chondrocyte Implantation Versus Microfracture

-A randomized, open-label noninferiority phase 3 trial by Niemeyer et al. (2019) compared MACI using spheroid technology (n = 52) to MF (n = 50) in patients with focal cartilage defects of the knee between 1 and 4 cm2.29 The primary outcome was overall KOOS score at 2-year follow-up in the intention-to-treat population (comprising randomization patients who underwent either procedure and completed the baseline KOOS evaluation).
+A randomized, open-label noninferiority phase 3 trial by Niemeyer et al. (2019) compared MACI using spheroid technology (n = 52) to MF (n = 50) in patients with focal cartilage defects of the knee between 1 and 4 cm2.29 The primary outcome was the overall KOOS score at a 2-year follow-up in the intention-to-treat population (comprising randomization patients who underwent either procedure and completed the baseline KOOS evaluation).
 In the primary analysis, the between-group difference in mean KOOS score was 6.1 favoring the autologous chondrocyte implantation group (p < .0001 for noninferiority).
-The authors reported no difference in overall incidence of adverse events between groups or in adverse events categorized by organ system.
+The authors reported no difference in the overall incidence of adverse events between groups or in adverse events categorized by organ system.
 In an updated analysis at 60 months, the mean between-group difference in improvement in overall KOOS score from baseline was 6.7 favoring the autologous chondrocyte implantation group, with noninferiority maintained; the authors stated that the difference in improvement represented clinical superiority of autologous chondrocyte implantation.30

 Observational Studies